Reem-kh/Reem-Akheraiji/README.md

 - [University of Utah Enrollment Analysis](./University%20of%20Utah%20Enrollment.pdf) - Enrollment trends at the University of Utah, analyzed using PowerBI.
 - [Interactive GPA Calculator](./Interactive%20GPA%20Calculator.ipynb) - A programmed college GPA calculator and personalized course information history provider using Python.
 - [Boulder Tea Brewers](./Boulder%20Tea%20Brewers%20.pdf) Maximizing profit, using all of the inventory, reducing budget via linear programming in Excel Solver.
-- [How to Market The Next Big Hit Game](./How%20to%20Market%20The%20Next%20Big%20Hit%20Game.pdf) - University of Denver wide winning Business Analytics infographic.
+- [How to Market The Next Big Hit Game](./How%20to%20Market%20The%20Next%20Big%20Hit%20Game.pdf) - Winner of the University of Denver's Business Analytics infographic competition.

 ## Consulting Projects